kshedden/workshops/mediation_python/README.md

 * it defines the mediation structure in terms of a specific model (two linear models) that may or may not fit well in a particular setting;
-  in contrast, the approach defined above defines the mediation effects in terms of means, which does not require any particular model to hold
+  in contrast, the approach developed above based on counterfactuals defines the mediation effects in terms of linear contrasts of means, which can be estimated from many types of statistical models.

 * the product of coefficients method does not hold for nonlinear models, e.g. logistic regression